AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/context.md

 # The Function Context

 ## What is the context
-The context is a variable that is made available within every function in `Aztec.nr`.
+The context is an object that is made available within every function in `Aztec.nr`.
 As mentioned in the [kernel circuit documentation](../../concepts/advanced/circuits/kernels/private_kernel.md).
 At the beginning of a function's execution, the context contains all of the kernel information that application needs to execute.
 During the lifecycle of a transaction, the function will update the context with each of it's side effects (created notes, nullifiers etc.).
 At the end of a function's execution the mutated context is returned to the kernel to be checked for validity.

 Behind the scenes, Aztec noir will pass data the kernel needs to and from a circuit, this is abstracted away from the developer.
 In an developer's eyes; the context is a useful structure that allows access and mutate the state of the `Aztec` blockchain.

 ## Two context's one API
-The `Aztec` blockchain contains two execution environments (ADD REFERENCE).
+The `Aztec` blockchain contains two environments [public and private](../../concepts/foundation/state_model.md).
 - Private, for private transactions taking place on user's devices.
 - Public, for public transactions taking place on the network's sequencers.